-Yes, we ask that schools submit no more than two students per school submit an application.
-If there are multiple interested and eligible students, we suggest the school host an internal selection process to identify the top two candidates who will move forward with an application.
+Yes, we ask that no more than two students per school submit an application.
+If there are multiple interested and eligible students at a school, we suggest the school host an internal selection process to identify the top two candidates to move forward with submitting an application.

 The Bezos Scholars Program is designed specifically for rising seniors.
 Only students who are juniors at a public high school during the current academic year may apply.

-No. The educator nominee must be a principal, vice principal, guidance counselor, or classroom teacher from the student's high school who intends to be working at the school during the following academic year.
+No. The educator nominee must be a principal, vice principal, guidance counselor, or classroom teacher from the student's high school who intends to work at the high school during the following academic year.

-Educator nominees submit their information as part of the student application.
-The student must initiate the application process.
-When the student begins their application, they will be provided a link to send to the nominated educator.
-This link is unique, and tied to the student’s application.
-Educator Scholar Nominee form includes basic questions about background, teaching style, and a few short written responses.
+Educators submit their nominating information as part of the student's application.
+The student initiates the application process.
+The student will, as part of their application, be provided a link to send to the educator they nominate to support them.
+This link is unique and tied to the specific student’s application.
+The Educator Scholar Nominee form includes basic questions about background, teaching style, and a few short written responses.

 Scores from at least one of these standardized tests are required as part of the application.
-A copy of your score report is sufficient—we do not require an official copy from ETS.
+An unofficial copy of your score report is sufficient—we do not require an official copy from ETS.

-To begin, you will need to affirm your eligibility by completing the Scholar Agreement, which allows you to create a profile.
-After you sign in, you can save and return to your application any time prior to the deadline.
-Once submitted, you are no longer able to edit your application.
+To begin, you must affirm your eligibility by completing the Scholar Agreement.
+This prompts you to create a profile.
+After you sign in, you are able to save and return to your application at any time prior to the deadline.
+You are no longer able to edit your application once submitted.
 The application contains two parts:

-We collect basic background information, school details, coursework related to AP/IB and/or any college courses you may have taken, test scores, extra-curricular activities you participate in, and three written responses.
-Be sure to have your transcripts and test scores on hand to upload for Part One.
+We collect basic background information, school details, coursework related to AP/IB, and/or any college courses, standardized test scores, extra-curricular and school activities, and three written responses.
+Be sure to have unofficial copies of transcripts and test scores on hand to upload for Part One.

 All components of the application must be submitted by the deadline to be considered for the Bezos Scholars Program.
 Late applications will not be considered.

-To date there have been more than 300 Bezos Scholars.
+To date there have been more than 300 Bezos Scholars and educators!

 We’re looking for high school students who are independent thinkers, demonstrated leaders, and engaged community members.
 Be sure to show how this opportunity will serve you as an aspiring leader!
 Top applicants:

-Arrive with a big appetite for new ideas and inspiration.
-On the Aspen Institute campus, Scholars attend seven days of seminars, tutorials, lectures, and debates.
-They share in roundtable discussions with some of the most provocative thinkers, writers, artists, entrepreneurs, and change-agents from around the world.
+Arrive with a big appetite for new ideas and inspiration!
+On the Aspen Institute campus, Scholars and educators attend seven days of seminars, tutorials, lectures, and debates, and Scholar-exclusive conversations and meals with provocative thinkers, writers, artists, entrepreneurs, and change-agents from around the world.
 Scholars teams are encouraged to attend Aspen Ideas Festival sessions of their choosing.
-In addition, tailored, interactive personal and team leadership development training also prepares Scholars for the challenge ahead: creating a sustainable community change project, known as a Local Ideas Festival.
-Be prepared—days begin early and end late!
+In addition, tailored, interactive personal and team leadership development training prepares Scholar teams for the challenge ahead: creating sustainable community change projects, known as a Local Ideas Festival.
+Days begin early and end late!
 Aspen is at high altitude, and is located 8,000 ft above sea level.
 Days are often sunny, morning and evenings are often cool - but dry.

-Aspen is remarkable year-round, but summer is especially beautiful.
-At an elevation of 8,000 feet, days in the Rockies will be warm and sunny with cooler nights.
-Scholars spend days on the renowned campus of the Aspen Institute, and evenings at various locations on campus and in town.
-There are cottonwood trees in all directions, providing what often appears to be a "summer snow."
+Aspen is remarkable year-round, but summer is especially beautiful!
+At an elevation of 8,000 feet, days in the Rockies will be warm and sunny with cooler mornings and nights.
+Scholars spend days on the Aspen Institute campus, and evenings at various locations on campus and around town.
+There are cottonwood and aspen trees everywhere, blanketing the town in what appears to be "summer snow," and often aggravates outdoor allergies.

-Successful festivals are an intersection of a true community need and Scholar passions.
-We encourage Scholars to spend time gathering information from their community, however defined, before choosing a Festival theme.
+Successful Festivals are an intersection of a true community need and a Scholar's passions.
+We encourage Scholars and educators to spend time gathering information from their community, however defined, before choosing a Festival theme.

-Successful festivals look different for each and every student and educator team.
-Scholars embrace a wide range of issues, including STEM education, literacy, environmental issues, and more.
-Success is measured by the festival achieving the goals that the team sets forth in the beginning, such as measurable increase in community engagement, a certain number of attendees at a given event, or establishing a school club by a given date.
-We urge Scholars to focus on creating sustainable festivals that can continue year after year.
-Check out these videos to watch successful festivals in action.
+Successful Local Ideas Festivals are different for each student and educator team.
+Scholars embrace a wide range of issues, including STEM education, literacy, environmental issues, peer mentoring, immigration rights, and more.
+Success is measured by the Local Ideas Festival achieving goals the team establishes at the beginning, such as measurable increase in community engagement, a certain number of attendees at a given event, or establishing a school club by a given date.
+We urge Scholars to focus on sustainability, by designing Festivals that grow and evolve year after year.
+Check out these videos to see examples of successful Festivals.

-Students and educators function as a collaborative team throughout the year.
+Scholars and educators function as a collaborative team throughout the year.
 Beginning even before Aspen, Scholar teams work to identify issues and ideas that resonate with their defined community.
-Then, in Aspen, both students and educators participate in personal and team leadership development exercises, work together to brainstorm themes and ideas for their Local Ideas Festival, and participate in all the Aspen Ideas Festival.
-Returning home, Scholars build a broader team of students and school administrators to support the creation of a community change project.
+Then, in Aspen, both students and educators participate in personal and team leadership development exercises, work together to brainstorm themes and ideas for their Local Ideas Festival, and participate in all the Aspen Ideas Festival offers.
+Returning home, Scholars build a broader team of students and school staff to support the creation and execution of their community change project.

-After returning home from the Aspen Ideas Festival, Scholars begin a grant application process to receive a $1,000 school award.
-With support from the Bezos Scholars Program team, Scholars submit a grant proposal, and complete progress, and final grant reports.
+After returning home from the Aspen Ideas Festival, Scholars write a grant proposal for a $1,000 school award.
+With support from the Bezos Scholars Program team, Scholars submit their grant proposal, complete a progress report in January, and final report in June.
 Scholars are also encouraged to seek additional funding from their community, including in-kind donations.
 The award is made to the Scholar's school or a related 501(c)3 organization, such as a PTA.
 Schools are eligible to receive $1,000 each year, for up to three years, to continue their Festivals.
 Schools continuing their Festivals and seeking funding must also complete a grant application.

 The Bezos Scholars Program was founded in 2005 by the Bezos Family Foundation.
-It is funded and run by the Bezos Family Foundation and hosted in collaboration with the Aspen Institute—a global forum for leadership and open-minded dialogue, in Aspen, Colorado.
+It is funded and run by the Bezos Family Foundation and hosted by the Aspen Institute, a global forum for leadership and that promotes the spirit of inquiry and dialogue.